 Portugal Passport Visa-Free Countries List 2023

-As previously mentioned, the Portuguese passport grants visa-free travel to 174 countries around the world, including the UK.
-It is also worth mentioning that the list of visa-free countries is calculated to reflect the number of countries Portugal passport holders can enter without a visa, through a visa on arrival, and through the eTA.
+As previously mentioned, the Portuguese passport grants visa-free travel to 174 countries around the world, including the UK, United Arab Emirates, San Marino, and other travel destinations.
+It is also worth mentioning that the list of visa-free countries is calculated to reflect the number of countries Portugal passport holders can enter without a visa, through a visa on arrival, and through the electronic Travel Authorization (eTA).

-In the coming table, you will find up-to-date information on tt the visa-free countries that are accessible to Portugal passport holders.
-In addition, you will also find the accessible countries with visa-on-arrival or an eTA and even the countries that require a visa before arriving (online or physical).
+In the table below, you will find up-to-date information on the visa-free countries that are accessible to Portuguese passport holders.
+In addition, the Portugal visa free countries table includes information about visa requirements for each destination country, such as which are visa on arrival countries, which require an electronic Travel Authorization (eTA), and even if the respective nation’s visa regulations requires a visa before arriving (electronic visa or physical).

 |Country||Visa-free access||Visa-on arrival||